pandas-dev/pandas/doc/source/development/contributing_environment.rst

    # Install the build dependencies
    python -m pip install -r requirements-dev.txt

-   # Build and install pandas
-   python setup.py build_ext -j 4
-   python setup.py develop

-   # Alternatively, if you would like to try out our new build system
-   # based on meson
-   pip install . --no-build-isolation --config-settings="builddir=builddir"

 **Unix**/**macOS with pyenv**

 Consult the docs for setting up pyenv `here <https://github.com/pyenv/pyenv>`__.